 Makes employees feel appreciated and improves employee morale.
 Employees feel that their safety and wellbeing on the job matters, and they, in turn, matter.

 Reduces workplace injuries and crashes and reduces workers’ compensation insurance costs.
-Workers’ Compensation insurance claims decrease, in turn lowering your EMR (emergency room rate).
+Workers’ Compensation insurance claims decrease, in turn lowering your EMR (Experience Modification Rating).
 This is a benefit to any company required to prequalify to work as a lower rate gives you a better grade with your clients.